algaringo/MD5-Hash/README.md

 The Reverse Hash Application
 ============================

-This application uses a very simple brute force attack to "reverse" an MD5 hash.
+This web app uses a very simple brute force attack to "reverse" an MD5 hash.
 But it is really not reversing the hash at all as that would be impossible.
 Instead it knows that the original pre hash text was a numerical character string with